bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/example.md

 # Example Use Cases

 By utilizing pricefeed module in your cosmos-sdk application, you have the ability to request price data from BandChain via IBC.
 This creates a chance to obtain a variety of real-world data, including cryptocurrency and stock prices.
-Please take a look at the following example of an oracle-consumer chain that requests data from BandChain for use in their module.
+Please take a look at the following example of an oracle-consumer chain that requests data from BandChain to use in their module.

 ---